matssteinweg/PIXOR/README.md

 ### Dataset

 The kitti dataset is among the most widely used datasets for the development of computer vision and sensor fusion applications.
 The dataset can be downloaded from the [official website](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=bev) for free.
 For this project I only used the LiDAR point clouds.
 However, I downloaded the camera images as well to get a better idea of the car's surroundings during the dataset exploration.
 Furthermore, I downloaded the camera calibration matrices and the bounding box annotations.
-The project requires the dataset to be save according to the following structure:
+The project requires the dataset to be saved according to the following structure:
 ```
 Data
   training